abhiiyer/ERA1/Session-7/README.md

 ### Analysis
 - Model with 7.4K parameters & test 99.45% accuracy in 15 epochs.
-- Model meets all the requirement of model size, and epoch.
+- Model meets all the requirement of model size, test accuracy and epoch.